sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 Thanks also to Rob and Anneke for all the planning that went into the ride.

-It also wouldn't have been possiable without the support from Anneke's parents and her old school PE teacher and his wife who kept us fed and watered throughout the journey.
+It also wouldn't have been possible without the support from Anneke's parents and her old school PE teacher and his wife who kept us fed and watered throughout the journey.

 ### The Live Updates